-Use Sparklyr in SQL Server 2019 Big data cluster
+Use sparklyr in SQL Server big data cluster

 Sparklyr provides an R interface for Apache Spark.
-Sparklyr is the preffered way for R developers to use Spark.
+Sparklyr is a popular way for R developers to use Spark.
 This article describes how to use sparklyr in a SQL Server 2019 big data cluster (preview) using RStudio.

-Connect to spark in SS19 Big Data cluster
+Connect to Spark in a big data cluster

 Run sparklyr queries